GrzegorczykJacek/poc1/README.md

-## POC - recovery mechanism in async integrated environment
+## POC - recovery mechanism in async integrated environment (with a simple log trace id example)

-The app presents an implementation of Outbox Pattern with Postgres and Debezium for Kafka
+The app presents an implementation of Outbox Pattern with Postgres and Debezium for Kafka.
+It also shows a simple example of logging trace ids through http calls with spring cloud (sleuth and open feign)

 ### To run the apps first run the dev environment:
 - postgres databases